unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Components:** V, S, M (gem worth at least 2,500 credits, which the tek skill consumes)

-**Duration:** Until ditek skilled
+**Duration:** Until despelled

 You touch a closed door, window, gate, chest, or other entryway, and it becomes locked for the duration.
 You and the creatures you designate when you cast this tek skill can open the object normally.
 You can also set a password that, when spoken within 5 feet of the object, suppresses this tek skill for 1 minute.
-Otherwise, it is impassable until it is broken or the tek skill is ditek skilled or suppressed.
+Otherwise, it is impassable until it is broken or the tek skill is despelled or suppressed.
 Casting _knock_ on the object suppresses _arcane lock_ for 10 minutes.

 While affected by this tek skill, the object is more difficult to break or force open; the DC to break it or pick any locks on it increases by 10.

-##### Arcane Sword
+##### Force Sword

 _7th-level evocation_